kanekop/another-hour-gen2-Claude/README.md

 ## Features

-* **Main Analog & Digital Clock:**
+* **Main Analog & Digital Clock (`/pages/main-clock.html`):**
     * Displays time based on the unified "Another Hour" concept (a 23-hour AH day cycle within a 24-hour real-time day, where 1 AH sec $\approx$ 0.95833 real sec).
     * SVG-based 12-hour analog dial with a highlighted "AH Sector" indicating the Another Hour period (real-time 23:00-00:00).
-    * Toggleable digital display showing both AH time and standard local time.
+    * Digital display showing both AH time and standard local time.
+The visibility of AH and Actual time can be toggled.
     * Timezone selection dropdown for the main clock.
     * Visual theme inverts to dark mode during the selected timezone's AH period.

 * **World Clock Page (`/pages/world-clock.html`):**
     * Displays a grid of 24 analog and digital clocks for different timezones, all operating on the unified AH time scale.
     * **Layout**: Presents all 24 clocks in a fixed grid layout (e.g., 6 columns wide on larger screens, adjusting to fewer columns on narrower screens like tablets and smartphones) to ensure all clocks are visible for maximum impact.
-    * Dynamically selects 24 distinct UTC offsets (from UTC-11 to UTC+12) at page load and assigns representative cities, considering current DST rules to ensure accurate real-time offsets.
+    * Dynamically selects 24 distinct UTC offsets (from UTC-11 to UTC+12) at page load and assigns representative cities using a predefined list in `city-timezones.js`, considering current DST rules to ensure accurate real-time offsets.
     * **User Timezone Highlight**: The city name corresponding to the user's detected local timezone is highlighted (e.g., displayed in red and bold text) for easy identification.
     * Each clock item displays:
         * City name (and country/region).